Toyota RAV4 review

 Icon trim is available with the diesel, 2.5-litre hybrid and 2.0-litre petrol engines, and equipment includes 18-inch alloy wheels, part-leather upholstery, an electric driver's seat and heated seats - but sat-nav is an optional extra.
 Top-spec Excel models can also be bought with any of the three engines, and get roof rails, parking sensors and full leather upholstery.

 Engines include a 2.0-litre diesel, a 2.0-litre petrol and a petrol-electric hybrid.
-Certain models are available with four-wheel drive.
+Four-wheel drive is available, but only on hybrid and 2.0-litre petrol variants.

 Engines, performance and drive

-The Mazda CX-5 proves that crossovers can be fun to drive, and the RAV4 can't match it on a twisty road.
-It's much more suited to motorway driving, and thanks to the large cabin passengers will stay happy for the whole journey, too.
+Still, it's still not quite as much fun as a Mazda CX-5.
+The RAV4 is composed on the motorway, and thanks to the large cabin passengers will stay happy for the whole journey, too.
 Although it's been set up for comfort, bumps in the road are still rather noticeable, and over potholes the ride starts to feel stiff.

 Image 4 of 14

-The hybrid version of the Toyota RAV4 is a great choice for driving in town, as there's absolutely no noise while crawling through traffic - the electric motors provide the power, with the engine completely off.
+The hybrid version of the Toyota RAV4 is a great choice for driving in town, as there's absolutely no noise while crawling through traffic - the electric motors provide the power for around a mile, with the engine cutting in when you need to accelerate hard or the batteries get to their minimum charge.
 Even when the motor does start up it's well insulated, although the CVT gearbox means that when you put your foot down there's a loud droning noise.

 There are two gearboxes, each paired with a different engine: a manual and a CVT automatic.
 The manual in the diesel model has a fairly long throw and feels notchy, and the CVT is noisy while accelerating, but on the motorway and in town it's pleasant and smooth.